 So, you work really hard to get this media mention and then don’t tell anyone about it.
 That movie got it wrong: they do not come just because you built it.
 If you don’t share it, why would you expect anyone else to?

-Don’t just dump a link across a bunch of platforms either.
-Instead, make a habit of carving out 30 minutes of time to compose a thoughtful status update.
+Don’t just dump a link across a bunch of platforms with a sharing tool either.
+Instead, make a habit of carving out 30 minutes of time to compose a thoughtful status update in the native platform.
 Here’s an example:

 - Use the headline for Twitter; include relevant hashtags;